 - In one of your mixing bowls, mix together 2 teaspoons cumin, 1 tablespoon paprika, ¼ teaspoon black pepper, 1 teaspoon sea salt and 2 tablespoons thyme.
 Once spices have been well combined, add in your ground bison.

 - Using clean hands, grab about 2 tablespoons of bison mixture, roll into a ball and place on large plate.
-Repeat this step until all bison meat is gone (should yield 12 meatballs).
+Repeat this step until all bison meat is used up (should yield 12 meatballs).
+Set meatballs aside.

 - Place large skillet under medium heat and add a tablespoon of coconut oil.
 Once coconut oil has melted, add in onions.
 Sauté for about 5 minutes; be sure to stir occasionally with wooden spoon.

 - Add in garlic, 2 teaspoons paprika, 2 teaspoons cumin, 1-teaspoon sea salt, ¼ teaspoon black pepper, and stir until these have combined well with your onions (about 20 seconds).

 - Add in diced tomatoes, tomato paste and water to your skillet; bring to a boil.

 - Reduce heat so that sauce is simmering, and place meatballs in skillet.
 Cover with a lid and let cook for about 40 minutes.

 - Once the 40 minutes have passed, remove lid and cook for another 20 minutes.
 Sauce will thicken this way.